Atlanta’s Family-Friendly Neighborhoods

 By Susan Flowers

 Relocating to a new city is always challenging.
-For familieswith children, that’s even more true.
+For families withchildren, that holds especially true.
 The process involves much more than finding a new home close to your new place of employment.
 Schools, the makeup of the neighborhood, leisure activities and many other factors need to be taken into account when choosing a place to call home.

 That plan begins with identifying specific areas of interest to families with children.
 If you already know you want to live within the Atlanta city limits, you’ve narrowed your search considerably.
-Atlanta neighborhoods have much to offer, like Virginia-Highland’s leafy, tree-lined streets, Midtown’s Piedmont Park and Woodruff Arts Center (which includes the High Museum of Art), and Grant Park’s historic homes, park and Zoo Atlanta.
+Atlanta neighborhoods have much to offer, like Virginia-Highland’s leafy, tree-lined streets, Midtown’s Piedmont Park and the Woodruff Arts Center (which includes the High Museum of Art) and Grant Park’s historic homes, greenspace and Zoo Atlanta.

 Suburbs and Mixed-Use Communities

-Alpharetta, located in north Fulton County, is home to a historic downtown district, several parks, a weekly farmer’s market and Verizon Wireless Amphitheatre at Encore Park, which hosts outdoor summer concerts by the Atlanta Symphony Orchestra.
+Alpharetta, located in north Fulton County, is home to a historic downtown district, several parks, a weekly farmer’s market and Ameris Bank Amphitheatre at Encore Park, which hosts outdoor summer concerts.

-Just north of Atlanta in Gwinnett County, Lawrenceville features such attractions as the Aurora Theatre, the Gwinnett Braves minor-league baseball team and Medieval Times, while Duluth boasts the 35-acre Southeastern Railway Museum and the Arena at Gwinnett Center, home of the Gwinnett Gladiators hockey team.
+Just north of Atlanta in Gwinnett County, Lawrenceville features such attractions as the Aurora Theatre, the Gwinnett Stripers minor league baseball team and numerous parks offering playgrounds, sports facilities and trails.
+Nearby Duluth boasts the 30-acre Southeastern Railway Museum, the Hudgens Center for Arts and Learning and the Infinite Energy Arena, home of the Atlanta Gladiators hockey team.
 Both cities are served by Gwinnett County Public Schools, recognized as one of the best school systems in the state.

 Mixed-use neighborhoods, which allow residents to live, work and play within the same area, are also worth considering, especially for families used to living in larger metropolitan areas.
 “A lot of mixed-use developments are attractive to younger families,” says Robin Lemon, a sales agent with Keller Williams Realty Consultants.
 “They want their children to experience more of a neighborhood feeling.”

-Suwanee’s Town Center development features single-family homes, townhomes and condos, as well as retail and office space and the 10-acre Town Center Park.
-With abundant green space, an interactive fountain and a 1,000-seat amphitheater, Town Center Park is referred to as Suwanee’s front yard.
+In Suwanee, located in Gwinnett, the Town Center development features singlefamily homes, townhomes and condos, as well as retail and office space and the 10-acre Town Center Park.
+With abundant greenspace, an interactive fountain and a 1,000-seat amphitheater, Town Center Park is referred to as Suwanee’s “front yard.”

 Ask Questions and Investigate